A Penny Well Spent

 ‘Uh… hi,’ Faucet said, leaning in a little to try and catch her attention.

 ‘Yeah, I’m here to save your life and possibly take you out for a drink after,’ Faucet said, leaning on the counter and giving her his most charming smile.
+After his recent encounter with the nurse, he found himself even more determined to prove to himself that he could still win the ladies round.

 ‘Have you got an appointment?’ the girl said in the same monotone voice, as if she’d not even listened to Faucet and was just reading off a script.